Hamiltonian quantization of solitons in the $\phi^4_{1+1}$ quantum field theory: Abstract

 \section{Abstract}

-We carry out the soliton sector quantization of the $\phi^4_{1+1}$ theory in the semiclassical limit, deriving the nonrelativistic Schr\"odinger equation as an equation describing the limiting soliton dynamics and proving the semiclassical mass shift formula of Dashen, Hasslacher and Neveu, which was computed by another method in \cite{Dashen}.
+We first carry out the soliton sector quantization of the spatially cut-off $\phi^4_{1+1}$ theory with double well potential in the semiclassical limit, deriving the nonrelativistic Schr\"odinger equation as an equation describing the limiting soliton dynamics.
+In the process we prove the semiclassical mass shift formula of Dashen, Hasslacher and Neveu, which is interpreted in terms of a unitary equivalence between normal ordered semiclassical quadratic Hamiltonians in two different representations of the Heisenberg relations.
+Secondly, we consider the $\phi^4_{1+1}$ theory coupled topologically to an external electromagnetic field and prove the main result, which is an approximation theorem reminiscent of the Born-Oppenheimer method, which describes the nonrelativistic dynamics of the soliton coupled to infinitely many transverse bosonic degrees of freedom, extending the techniques of soliton modulation theory from classical to quantum field theory.

 {MSC classification: 81T08}{Keywords: soliton, $\phi^4$, kink, quantization}